Stunning Ideas for Your Garden using Mirrors

 Repurposing an old dresser can be an interesting and creative way to add to a garden.
 Keeping or adding a vanity mirror to the top is a fun addition.
 Bonus: look at the frames in the background!
 What a excellent and easy idea to dress up a space!

 Hanging a large mirror in a small, closed off patio space can be a great way to expand the space without much effort.
+If not a patio, you could also get a picnic table cheap and adorn it with the mirror.
 This mirror makes this urban patio seem open and spacious instead of cluttered and tight.

 Mirror With Sculpture